Boston History Timeline: 1681-1760 - Troubles with the King

 The British begin to rule the Massachusetts Bay Colony more directly.
 They finally restore the celebration of Christmas, 20 years after its restoration in England.

 Decades of tensions between the Colonists and the Crown erupt when James II becomes king and revokes the Massachusetts Bay Colony’s charter, placing the Colonists under direct Royal control.

 Colonists assert that the Native Americans “claimed” the land before the English.
 In support of this argument, Charles Josias, also known as Wampatuck, gives evidence that as early as 1630, the Massachusetts Bay Colony obtained a grant from the Native Americans for the Shawmut Peninsula occupied by Boston - meaning that both the colonists and the Native Americans recognized the Native American's "ownership" of the land.

-As you might imagine, King James disregards this argument.
+As you can probably guess, King James disregards this argument.

 James II appoints Sir Edmund Andros as Royal Governor of the Dominion of New England and gives him power to make laws, assess taxes, and dispense justice.

 As soon as Andros arrives in Boston in December, he lays the foundation for dissent in the Massachusetts Bay Colony, and also commands other New England colonies to surrender their charters.
 He voids the colonists’ titles to their land, and requires them to pay 50 pounds to regain use of their land.
 Over the next 2 years, he fines and imprisons a number of Massachusetts residents, denying them the act of habeas corpus.

 Early in the year, the colonists receive word that William of Orange seized power in England in November 1688, dethroning James II.
 The colonists have the pleasure of imprisoning Andros and some of his henchmen, and later send them back to England.

 At the insistence of William and Mary, Boston gets an unwanted Anglican church when King’s Chapel is built at the corner of School and Tremont Streets, taking land from King's Chapel Burying Ground where the earliest Puritan settlers are buried.

 Publick Occurrences: Both Foreign and Domestic,America’s first newspaper, is published in Boston.